Subscribe

 And it seems like everybody is screaming from their soapbox the right way to move forward right now.
 And as a doctor, you know, as someone who has, we could, just would love to also just, can we go into a little bit about your background? know, you have an incredible background in the world of essential oils and aromatherapy as a practitioner.
 Could you just give us a little bit of your background in that, in that field?
 Yeah, I, I'm a natural health educator.

 My wife and I focus on biblical health.
 And so we come from a Christian lens and a faith-based background that where we were really shocked.
-And I was really shocked when I became a Christian to see, quite frankly, how unhealthy Christians are.
-I mean, statistically speaking, some of the most unhealthiest people on the planet.
-When you look at Southern Baptists and other denominations. so, you know, I was very unwell.
+And I was really shocked when I became a Christian to see, quite frankly, how unhealthy Christians are. mean, statistically speaking, some of the most unhealthiest people on the planet.
+When you look at Southern Baptist and other denominations.
+And so, you know, I was very unwell.
 And when I had my epiphany coming to Christ moment,

 I battled with narcotic addiction, substance abuse, alcoholism, smoke a pack of cigarettes a day, depressed, suicide ideation.
 Like I was a wreck, chronic pain in my body, skin issues, gut issues.
 I, yeah, I will never forget when a neurosurgeon took an MRI on my spine because I had this chronic debilitating condition.
 He goes, what did you do at 21, 22 years old?
 You have a spine of a 50 year old.
 And so, you know, we can kind of go back a little bit, but the,

-Freddie Kimmel and Dr. Eric Zielinski (02:56.29)
+Freddie Kimmel and Dr. Eric Zielinski (02:56.293)

-The long and the short of it is I just lived a normal American lifestyle and you add some social phobias and some mental health issues to that and I was a perfect storm to being an emotional, mental, spiritual wreck.
+The long and the short of it is I just lived the normal American lifestyle and you add some social phobias and some mental health issues to that and I was a perfect storm to being an emotional, mental, spiritual wreck.
 And so when I had my spiritual epiphany, I realized, you know, my body is the temple of the Holy Spirit.
 I gotta take care of it.
 So I started devoting my life to learning about natural solutions without side effects, looking at how to fix myself.
 And at the same time though,

 people around me, friends and family, coworkers started to see my transformation and they started to say, what are you doing?
 Can you help me?
 And I started helping people like for free.
 It was just my thing.
 I loved it.
 It was a passion.
-And so that catapulted me into a career.
-And out of all the different disciplines, I really aligned myself with chiropractic because some chiropractors really helped me get out of chronic pain and got me back to running and playing sports again.
+And so that catapulted me into a career. out of all the different disciplines, I really aligned myself with chiropractic because some chiropractors really helped me get out of chronic pain and got me back to running and playing sports again.
 Cause I really, couldn't play athletic.

 sports, couldn't do things.
 I was an athlete.
 I couldn't even compete at a level that I was able to because of the pain.
 And so here we are because next thing you know, I had a revelation that, you know, I'm not going to be able to fulfill my purpose in life at my JLB.
 And thankfully I had a wife who very much supported the journey.
 And so we quit my JLB in Michigan, moved on to Atlanta, chased after a dream of opening up a health center.
 And a few years later,